superestos/berkeley_graphics_Rasterizer/README.md

     ./draw [path to svg file/folder to render]

-After writing some code in part 1, you can run something like:
+For example, you could run this command:

     ./draw ../svg/basic/test1.svg